On generalized deformation problems: Generalized Deformation Problems for Serre's Conditions

 This conjecture is called Auslander's Zerodivisor Conjecture, but it has already become a theorem due to Peskine-Szpiro's Intersection Theorem (See \cite{R2}), so we can use it directly.
 Now we are ready to prove our last theorem about the generalized deformation question for domains.

-\begin{thm} Let $(R,m)$ be a Noetherian local ring, $P$ an $R$-ideal such that $\pd_R R/P<\infty$.
+\begin{thm} Let $(R,\mathfrak{m})$ be a Noetherian local ring, $P$ an $R$-ideal such that $\pd_R R/P<\infty$.
 If $R/P$ is a domain, then $R$ is a domain. \end{thm} \begin{proof} Since $R/P$ is a domain, it is reduced.
 Then by Corollary \ref{reduced}, we have that $R$ is reduced.
 So to prove that $R$ is a domain, it suffices to show that $R$ has a unique minimal prime ideal.

-Let $M=R/P$ as in Lemma \ref{zdconj}, then this lemma implies that if $x\notin P$, then $x$ is a nonzerodivisor on $R$.
+Let $M=R/P$ as in Lemma \ref{zdconj}, then this lemma implies that if $x\notin P$, then $x$ is regular on $R$.
 Equivalently, if $x$ is a zerodivisor on $R$, then $x\in P$.
 So all associated primes of $R$ are contained in the prime ideal $P$.
 Since $R$ is reduced, this is equivalent to saying that all minimal primes of $R$ are contained in $P$.

 Since $\pd_R R/P<\infty$, we have that $\pd_{R_P}R_P/PR_P<\infty$, i.e. $R_P$ is a regular local ring.
 Hence $R_P$ is a domain, which says that $R_P$ has a unique minimal prime ideal.
 Since all minimal primes of $R$ are contained in $P$, due to the one-to-one correspondence between the minimal primes of $R$ and the minimal primes of $R_P$, we know that $R$ has a unique minimal prime.
 Hence $R$ is a domain. \end{proof}